 The six main focus points in the Youth Karate program include agility, balance, coordination, power, reaction time, and speed.
 Every child is given individual attention and an opportunity for personal growth.
 Goal setting is practiced through the use of martial arts ideology of bushido by enhancing the students’ motor skills, self-discipline, and self-defense skills.
 Youth Karate training builds confidence and respect for both oneself and others allowing for confident, well mannered, and strong youth.

-Teenagers also have a lot of stress from school as well as being expected to prepare for college and a career.
+Going through puberty, students have also added stress from transitioning to middle school, high school and college.
 Stress management is emphasized as well as self-defense, personal growth, and self-esteem.
 Students make friends with like minded individuals and a mutually supportive group naturally develops.

 Adult Karate (20 and over)